JRazek/speech_detection_python/README.md

 ### Efficiency and Speed: The proposed method, which employs two iterations of FFT (one for spectrum calculation, second for fast convolution algorithm) on a small chunk of audio data, is computationally less intensive than training and interference of complex machine learning models.
 This makes it faster and more real-time friendly, especially on devices with limited computational resources.
 ### Simplicity: While machine learning models require extensive data preprocessing, feature extraction, and model tuning, this method is straightforward.
 With just a couple of FFT operations, the desired result is achieved without the intricacies associated with deep learning frameworks or extensive training datasets.
-### Dependability: The FFT-based approach is deterministic.
-When provided with similar inputs, it will always produce the same outputs, unlike machine learning models which can sometimes yield unpredictable results due to their inherent stochastic nature.

 ![Correlation plots](https://github.com/JRazek/speech_detection_python/blob/master/human_vs_non_human_spectrums.png?raw=true)